Mkaif-Qureshi/Bank_Management_System/README.md

 ### Note on Color Codes

 The application utilizes ANSI color codes for text coloration.
 While commonly supported in Unix-based systems like macOS, some terminal emulators or settings might not interpret these codes correctly, leading to improper color rendering.
-If you encounter issues with color display, consider running the application in a different terminal or disabling color formatting within the application settings.
+If you encounter issues with color display, consider running the application in a different terminal.

 ## Glance of System